-- C.19 In January 2001, the Paris-based World Association of Newspapers ascribed 10 of the 53 killings of journalists worldwide in the year 2000 to Colombia.
-[18n] - C.20.
+- On 19 January 2002 a sports radio commentator was found stabbed to death in Bogota and on 23 January a newspaper photographer was reported killed in Colombia.
+[22i] - C.20.
 The trend of media ownership continued, with large news firms purchasing small, previously independent newspapers.
 Wealthy families or groups associated with one or the other of two dominant political parties also continued to expand their holdings of news media, and regional firms continued to purchase local news media outlets.
 Although the press remained generally free, these trends in news media ownership tended to narrow the range of political viewpoints offered.
 [3d] - C.21.
 Despite an attempt by some members of Congress to abolish it, the National Television Commission continued to oversee television programming throughout the year.
 Detractors charged that it was susceptible to political influence.
 [3d] - C.22.
 In May 2001, the Colombian government refuted that it was increasingly pressuring the press to take lines favourable to the government.
 It opened up a momentary debate about press freedom.
 [18bz] - C.23.
 Academic freedom is assured and is respected by the State.
 The university campuses are occasionally the scenes of assassinations by paramilitaries or by rebel groups.
 On 4 May 1999, Hernan Henao, a professor at the University of Antioquia researching the situation of displaced people, was murdered, "apparently by right-wing paramilitaries".
 It has lead to a number of related murders, attributed to the AUC.the rector of the University of Antioquia has met with Carlos Castano, leader of the AUC, and representatives of the ELN and the EPL to plead for the university's neutrality.
 FARC had likewise been contacted by letter in November 1998 but had failed to respond.
 [20ac]